PhantomBadger/JumpKing-TwitchRavens/README.md

-# Jump King Twitch Raven Mod
+# Jump King Chat Raven Mod
-This Mod allows your Twitch Chat to lend words of encouragement whilst you climb to the babe!
+This Mod allows your Twitch or YouTube Chat to lend words of encouragement whilst you climb to the babe!

 ## Features
-### Twitch Ravens
+### Twitch & YouTube Ravens
-Twitch Chat can now communicate with you within the world of Jump King!
+Both Twitch and YouTube Chat can now communicate with you within the world of Jump King!
 Messages from chat will be parroted by small ravens that land on the stage as you traverse it.
 You have the option of gating this behind a Channel Point reward for busier chats!
 <p align="center">
   <img src="https://user-images.githubusercontent.com/9095972/135728881-c4a61ccb-663b-4218-8f22-9ece0366592a.gif" width="75%" height="75%" alt="Ravens land on the stage to relay messages from Twitch Chat!"/>
 </p>

 The Ravens can be triggered through different ways to suit your chat
 - **Chat Message:** Spawns a Raven for every Chat Message that appears
-- **Channel Point:** Spawns a Raven when a chatter redeems a specified Channel Point (Uses the text from that channel point!)
+- **Channel Point:** Spawns a Raven when a chatter redeems a specified Channel Point (Uses the text from that channel point!) *(Twitch Only)*
-- **Insult:** Spawns Ravens when you fall, they choose from a pre-determined list of insults
+- **Insult:** Spawns Ravens when you fall, they choose from a pre-determined list of insults *(Twitch Only)*

-### Chat Display
+### Chat Display *(Twitch Only)*
 Alternatively, you can opt to display the Twitch Chat directly in your game instead!
 <p align="center">
   <img src="https://user-images.githubusercontent.com/9095972/135768756-8af8db85-4c54-4ea3-9cbe-fafcebb6bf27.gif" width="75%" height="75%"/>